Ståle

 implant with improved biocompatibility which can facilitate a

-to remove again, wherein the high concentration of available
+easy to remove again, wherein the high concentration of

-double bounds from the polyunsaturated fatty acids hinder tissue
+available double bounds from the polyunsaturated fatty acids

-adherence to a semi-permanent and/or temporary implant, a so
+hinder tissue adherence to a semi-permanent and/or temporary

-wherein the implant is coated with PUFA at a specific
+and/or bone remodeling, wherein the implant is coated with PUFA

 [0020] The invention consequently relates to a novel and simple

-implant which facilitates improved hard and/or mineralized tissue
+metal implant which facilitates improved hard and/or mineralized

-with PUFA at a specific concentration and irradiated with UV
+coated with PUFA at a specific concentration and irradiated with

 The present invention relates to the surprising finding that